-Impro Theatre is dedicated to achieving growth in diversity, equity and inclusion (DE&I) through concrete, sustained, and forward-looking action.
-Our DE&I Action Committee was created in February 2020 to address these issues and set specific priorities.
+Impro Theatre is dedicated to achieving growth in diversity, equity, inclusion and access (DEIA) through concrete, sustained, and forward-looking action.
+Our DEIA Action Committee was created in February 2020 to address these issues and set specific priorities.

 The committee was set up to help ensure broad